 When selecting your carriage, make sure you choose “Excursion class” (only service dogs are permitted in the fancier First Class carriages).
 Excursion class features historic wooden carriages with family compartments that have opening windows, great for an authentic experience.
 Dogs travel for free, but make sure they are are well-behaved, with permission for dogs to board at the discretion of the Station Master.

-Castlemaine is a 90-minute drive from Melbourne, or connect with the V/line train for the full train experience (with small dogs in a carrier permitted, see here).
+It’s a 90 minute drive from Melbourne to Castlemaine or ride on the V/line train for the full train experience (with small dogs in a carrier permitted on V/line trains).

 Maldon isn’t the only historic gold mining town in Victoria where your dog can take an historic train ride.
 For another dog-friendly historic railway, head to Walhalla, about 2 1/2 hours east of Melbourne.
 But a ride on the train (diesel this time) isn’t the only dog-friendly attraction in Walhalla…